Abdallah-Zidan/pemo-task/libs/shared-types/README.md

 Run `nx build shared-types` to build the library.

-## Contributing

-When contributing to this library:

-1. **Maintain Type Safety**: All exports should be fully typed
-2. **Follow Naming Conventions**: Use clear, descriptive names
-3. **Document New Types**: Add comprehensive documentation for new types
-4. **Update Examples**: Include usage examples for new functionality
-5. **Consider Breaking Changes**: Use semantic versioning for breaking changes

 ## Best Practices

 - **Use Result Pattern**: Prefer `Result<T, E>` for operations that can fail